-Also, I being on a pedestal in my life when it becomes imperative for girls my own age, (as imposed by the Indian society) to ‘settle down’ with someone suitable, did have this thought ruminate in my tiny brain for a while.
+Also, I am on that pedestal in my life when it becomes imperative for girls of my own age, (as imposed by the Indian society) to ‘settle down’ with someone suitable, so I too had this thought ruminate in my tiny brain for a long while.
 So, all the other earthlings like me who wonder as to why people knowingly (or unknowingly) fall into this life-long commitment bound only by a thin sheet of paper will hopefully take some heart in knowing the answer right here!

 Marriage or Matrimony was introduced to mankind by the elders of the society so as to protect the interests of the children that were born out of the union of men and women who hadn’t yet found a moniker for their relationship.
 It was also the solution to the problem of inheritance of property and belongings.
 Had marriage not been invented, it would be an absolute chaos managing the human offspring and also settle so many property disputes.